 Thirty something someday syndrome – time is slipping

-If so, time to move out, put a ring on it or start shopping for strollers.
+If so, time to move out, put a ring on it, or start shopping for strollers.
 Do whatever it is that you are afraid of doing and maybe, you might just become a real life adult.
 Cease the day!
-Or, before you know if you will be closer to fifty than thirty and life will have passed you by.
+Or, before you know it you will be closer to fifty than thirty and life will have passed you by.

 It is a powerful sense that can trigger nostalgia or even deja vu.
 I once told that if I wore a certain perfume on a romantic getaway or my honeymoon than I could return to that memory easily later by just wearing that scent.
 I tried this.
 It worked, but I have since realized that specific smells are more difficult to place than generic ones.
 The cotton vanilla fragrance I put on while in Punta Cana five years ago doesn’t have nearly the effect that my suntan lotion has.